-This interdisciplinary fellowship program supports MA and PhD students in departments from across the University of Washington whose research relates to Jewish studies.
+This interdisciplinary fellowship program supports current M.A. and Ph.D. students from departments across the University of Washington whose research relates to Jewish studies.

-Past Fellows have come from departments that range from History and Comparative Religion to Education and Information Science.
-Graduate students from all departments and disciplines are encouraged to apply; any graduate student planning to be enrolled at the University of Washington in the coming academic year is eligible to receive the fellowship, as long as they can demonstrate a strong connection between their research and Jewish studies topics.
+Any graduate student planning to be enrolled at the University of Washington in the coming academic year is eligible to receive the fellowship, as long as they can demonstrate a strong connection between their research and Jewish studies topics.
 However, applicants should have some past coursework related to Jewish studies.

-During the fellowship, Graduate Fellows conduct research connected to Jewish Studies and present their findings at public events that take place throughout the year.

-Fellows also participate in monthly workshops exploring the history and methodologies of Jewish Studies; receive professional development in the areas of public scholarship and library skills; and have many opportunities to network with Jewish Studies faculty and receive feedback on their current and future research agendas.
+Fellows also participate in monthly workshops exploring the history and methodologies of Jewish studies; receive professional development in the areas of public scholarship and academic skills; and have many opportunities to network with Jewish studies faculty and receive feedback on their current and future research agendas.

-- Presenting a scholarly paper in a public venue arranged by the Stroum Center, such as an academic symposium or a lunchtime talk
+- Presenting a scholarly paper in a public venue arranged by the Stroum Center, typically a research colloquium

-- Contributing two short articles about their research to the Stroum Center’s e-journal at jewishstudies.washington.edu
+- Contributing an article about their research to the Stroum Center website

-- Maintaining residence in Seattle for at least two quarters of the 2017-2018 academic year; travel for fieldwork purposes should be indicated in advance
+- Maintaining residence in Seattle for at least two quarters of the 2023-2024 academic year; planned travel for fieldwork purposes should be indicated in the application

 Graduate fellows are also encouraged to attend talks given by faculty and guests of the Stroum Center for Jewish Studies, as well as public events sponsored by the Stroum Center.